ForgeRock/forgeops/helm/forgerock-metrics/README.md

 * **bin/format-grafana-dashboards.sh**: script to format Grafana dashboards to be included in the deployment.

 Values files:
 * ***etc/prometheus-values/prometheus-operator.yaml***: override values for Prometheus Operator.
-* ***etc/prometheus-values/kube-prometheus.yaml***: override values for kube-prometheus Helm chart.
 Here you
-can configure Prometheus, Alertmanager and Grafana as well as define which Kubernetes you would like monitored.
+can configure Prometheus, Alertmanager and Grafana as well as define which services you would like monitored.
-These values are the default values used in ```bin/deploy-prometheus.yaml```.
+Default values are used in ```bin/deploy-prometheus.yaml```.
 * ***samples/config/prometheus-values/\<custom-values\>.yaml***: additional values used to define cluster
 specific configuration.
 Use ```bin/deploy-prometheus.yaml -k <custom-values>.yaml```.